15 Best Things to Do in Norwich (CT)

 Mashantucket Pequot Museum

-To get a deeper sense of the area’s Native American past you can make the short trip to this museum in Mashantucket, run by the Mashantucket Pequot Tribal Nation.
+To get a deeper sense of the area’s Native American past you can make the short trip to this museum in Mashantucket.
+This informative attraction is run by the Mashantucket Pequot Tribal Nation.

-On display are artefacts from all nine of the Native American peoples of eastern United States, with pieces dating from the 1500s to the 1900s.
+On display are artifacts from all nine of the Native American peoples of eastern United States, with pieces dating from the 1500s to the 1900s.

 Complementing these collections are ambient sound, interactive stations, life-size dioramas, photography and footage.

-To illustrate, “Glacial Crevasse & A World of Ice” takes you to the depths of an Ice Age glacier and “Arrival of the People” explores Native American creation stories.
+To illustrate, “Glacial Crevasse & A World of Ice” took me to the depths of an Ice Age glacier and “Arrival of the People” explores Native American creation stories.

-You can get a sense of how the warming climate changed life in the Northeast 6,000 years ago, and at “Pequot Village” you’ll see the various skills practised by the Peqout tribe in the 16th century.
+You can get a sense of how the warming climate changed life in the Northeast 6,000 years ago.
+Meanwhile at “Pequot Village” you’ll see the various skills practiced by the Peqout tribe in the 16th century.

-From there you’ll learn about colonisation, the Pequot War of 1637 and the dramatic changes experienced by the tribe from the end of the 17th century to the present.
+From there you’ll learn about colonization, the Pequot War of 1637 and the dramatic changes experienced by the tribe from the end of the 17th century to the present.

 12. Holmberg Orchards & Winery